-As usual for the brand, the new Octa Sport features a simple dial, which is quite easy to read even despite the numerous counters and displays that occupy its matte-grey face.
+As usual for the brand, the new Octa Sport features a simple dial, which is easy to read even despite the numerous counters and displays that occupy its matte-grey face.

-Besides the predictable small seconds sub-dial at 6 hours, the watch also features a big date indicator at 1 o’clock, a power reserve gauge between 10 and 11 o’clock, as well as a day/night indicator at 9 hours (I don’t really understand its purpose in a watch that doesn’t have a GMT function.)
+Besides the predictable small seconds sub-dial at 6 hours, the watch also features a big date indicator at 1 o’clock, a power reserve gauge between 10 and 11 o’clock, as well as a day/night indicator at 9 hours (I don’t understand its purpose in a watch that doesn’t have a GMT function.)